ganeti/ganeti/doc/design-2.0.rst

-One of the main causes of this global lock (beside the higher difficulty of ensuring data consistency in a more granular lock model) is the fact that currently there is no "master" daemon in Ganeti.
+One of the main causes of this global lock (beside the higher difficulty of ensuring data consistency in a more granular lock model) is the fact that currently there is no long-lived process in Ganeti that can coordinate multiple operations.
 Each command tries to acquire the so called *cmd* lock and when it succeeds, it takes complete ownership of the cluster configuration and state.

 Other scalability problems are due the design of the DRBD device model, which assumed at its creation a low (one to four) number of